Rain water is a resource that benefits ALL OF US.

 The Erie County Department of Environment & Planning (ECDEP) is proud to invite all schools or youth groups in Erie and Niagara counties to participate in a rain barrel painting contest with a theme focusing on stormwater pollution prevention or recycling rainwater.

 A rain barrel collects and stores rain water from your roof that would otherwise flow across lawns, driveways, roads and parking lots – picking up dirt, oil, fertilizers, and other chemicals along the way before emptying into storm drains or streams.
-The contest rain barrels are converted from 35-gallon syrup concentrate drums donated by the Coca-Cola Bottling Company of Buffalo, Inc.
+The contest rain barrels are converted from donated 35-gallon syrup concentrate drums.

 Contaminated stormwater runoff is the #1 cause of pollution in our waterways.
 Rain barrels help reduce the volume of runoff, and therefore its potential to convey pollutants.
 Register your students today and help them learn more about how to protect water quality in our rivers, streams and lakes.